wanforge/quotes/README.md

 - 🌿 Friendship is held to be the severest test of character.
 It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.

 ## G
+- 🌈 Go put your creed into the deed.
+Nor speak with double tongue.
 - 🌿 Genuine sincerity opens people's hearts, while manipulation causes them to close.

 - 🔭 Great are they who see that spiritual is stronger than any material force, that thoughts rule the world.